Lora-Borja/kickstarter-analysis/README.md

 * More than half of the overall campaigns for plays were successful based on funding goals
     - Funding goals of less than $5,000 as well as between $35K-45K were the most successful
-    - Funding goals of more than $50K had a higher chance of failing
+    - Funding goals of more than $50K had a higher chance of failing According to these assumptions, Louise can plan her campaign by mirroring other successful ones in the same theater category.